Enjoy some winter sun and sea in Folkestone

 The Harbour Arm’s magical and cosy Lighthouse Champagne Bar and their Tasting Rooms are open during the winter.
 There are special dining evenings for exclusive numbers of guests around the table.
 They also serve their warming toddies and have blankets for guests who wish to sit outside.
-At the entrance to the Arm you’ll find the Harbour Coffee Company open weekdays from 9 am (excluding Mondays) and The Little Greek Bus open at weekends serving a taste of Greece.
+At the entrance to the Arm you’ll find the Harbour Coffee Company open weekdays from 9 am (excluding Mondays) and Sailbox open for brunch and beyond every day.

 across the bridge

 Walking into town across the Viaduct leads to Rocksalt, our fine dining restaurant with rooms.
 This is an inspiring place, not only for the food you will be served, but the award-winning architecture that surrounds you.
 Designed by Guy Hollaway, this restaurant canter-levers over the sea and its ever-changing view never fails to impress.

-Moving over Fountain Square you’ll find The Old High Street awaits you on this side of the Viaduct with its wealth of independent shops.
+Moving over Fountain Square you’ll find The Old High Street with its wealth of independent shops.
 Walking up under the Creative Quarter lights shows you entering the area of the town that’s been invested in to support artists with workshops, retail spaces and living accommodation.
 This has been a huge part of the regeneration of the town.
 Many different people have moved to Folkestone to take advantage of the connections and collections of creatives who now live and work here.

 short days, long nights